KelinLyu/KGLEngine/README.md

 ```
 Note that the engine's workingDirectory variable should **not** contain a slash at the end.
 And when loading files, you should always include a slash at the beginning of the paths.

-## Read User Inputs
+## Read Player Inputs

 [Tutorial Catalog](#tutorial-catalog)

-It is very straightforward to handle user inputs.
+It is very straightforward to handle user interactions.
 For detecting continuous keyboard inputs, write the following code inside the render loop:
 ```
 if(engine->input->isPressingKey(KEY_W)) {
     // Move forward!